Pages Tagged With: "water quality"

 To continue accelerating progress toward meeting water quality goals, the EPA and Chesapeake Bay Program jurisdictions, including Delaware, agreed to set interim two-year milestones – or short-term goals – as a critical part of an accountability framework.

 The implementation, tracking and reporting of Best Management Practices (BMPs) has been at the center of the Chesapeake Bay Program partnership’s restoration efforts for almost three decades.
-Properly installed and functioning practices and technologies reduce local flooding, protect sources of drinking water, ensure against the collapse of stream banks, and support local economies
+Properly installed and functioning practices and technologies reduce local flooding, protect sources of drinking water, ensure against the collapse of stream banks, and

 Numerous documents describing plans or strategies for water quality and watershed improvements have been developed over the years.
 Some of these efforts originated through the Tributary Action Team process while others came through other initiatives.
 All of the documents below can be considered watershed management plans for the Water Quality Improvement Projects grant program offered by